Houdini 21.0 Crowd simulations

 vec3

-The target direction that the agent should face.
+The agent’s target direction.
 When using the crowd solver, up and heading describe the agent’s target orientation, and orient is the agent’s actual orientation.
 These may differ due to parameters such as the max turn rate.

 On point